droveda/reactive-programming-course/NOTES03.md

 * Generate
   * Accepts a **Consumer<SynchronousSink<T>>**
   * Consumer is invoked again and again
   * Consumer can emit only on element.
-Downstream demend is respected
+Downstream demand is respected
   * N/A (Thread-safe)